Live TVL for DeFi Landing Pages

 At one end of the spectrum you have a number hardcoded into a marketing page, updated manually whenever someone remembers.
 At the other end you have a WebSocket subscription that pushes every deposit and withdrawal event directly to the client, aggregating into a metric that updates in real time without the visitor doing anything.

 Most protocols today are somewhere in the middle.
-They have a reasonably fresh number, fetched at load, maybe polled occasionally.
-That is fine for a data dashboard.
+They have a reasonably fresh number, fetched at load, and maybe polled occasionally.
+That is fine for a dashboard.
 It is not enough for a trust surface on a landing page where first impressions drive wallet connections.

-The difference between "fetched at load" and "pushed on event" is invisible to your engineering team.
+The difference between fetched at load and pushed on event is invisible to your engineering team.
 It is not invisible to the visitor who is deciding whether your protocol deserves their capital.

 What Visitors Actually Experience